decentralized-identity/didcomm-messaging/routing.md

 _Prior to using a Mediator, it is the recipient's responsibility to coordinate with the mediator.
 Part of this coordination informs them of the `to` address(es) expected, the endpoint, and any Routing Keys to be used when forwarding messages.
 That coordination is out of the scope of this spec._

 1. Receives Forward Message.
-2. Retrieves Service Endpoint and (optionally) Routing Keys as pre-configured by recipient (`to` attribute).
+2. Retrieves Service Endpoint pre-configured by recipient (`to` attribute).
-3. If Routing Keys pre-configured (step 2), wrap attached `payload` message once per Routing Key.
+4. Transmit `payload` message to Service Endpoint in the manner specified in the [transports] section.

-4. Transmit to Service Endpoint in the manner specified in the [transports] section.
+The recipient (`to` attribute of Forward Message) may have pre-configured additional routing keys with the mediator.
+If this is the case, the mediator should wrap the attached `payload` message into an additional Forward message once per routing key.
+This step is performed between (2) and (3).

 ### DID Document Keys